 Why is this important?
 HTML5 allows importing video and audio much more easily, so developers more and more often opt for simple solutions.
-However, behind a wonderful (at first sight) idea a great evil lurked.
-Such attributes as autoplay and loop should be blamed by users for loud videos and sounds that automatically, without our consent, start playing immediately once a certain page is opened.
+However, behind a wonderful (at first sight) idea, a great evil lurked.
+Users should blame such attributes as autoplay and loop for loud videos and sounds that automatically, without our consent, start playing immediately once a certain page is opened.
 In his book “HTML5 for Web Designers”, Jeremy Keith writes: “Suppose there’s an evil bastard out there who hates the web and all who sail her.
-This person probably doesn’t care that it’s incredibly rude and stupid to embed an audio file that plays automatically…When an auto-playing audio file isn’t evil enough, you can inflict even more misery by having the audio loop forever. ”
+This person probably doesn’t care that it’s insulting and stupid to embed an audio file that plays automatically…When an auto-playing audio file isn’t evil enough, you can inflict even more misery by having the audio loop forever. ”

 Don’t overuse the loop attribute for endless replay.
-This can repulse your users and even make them leave the website.
+This can repulse your buyers and even make them leave the website.
 Nobody likes losing control over the situation.
-For example, you can add an equalizer with a range of settings for users to manage the media content.
+For example, you can add an equalizer with a range of settings to manage the media content.

-Redundancy is an exact opposite of one of the key principles of good UX design, which is simplicity.
+Redundancy is the exact opposite of one of the key principles of good UX design: simplicity.
 There is nothing bad in the very idea of adding maximum useful information to one page.
 On the other hand, there are two things you should pay attention to.
-First of all, the information must be really relevant (definitely not bright, blinking, animated banners or GIFs).
+First of all, the information must be really relevant (definitely not bright, blinking, animated banners, or GIFs).